jdf2e/rocketact-website/docs/features.md

 ---
-id: doc2
+id: features
-title: document number 2
+title: Features
+sidebar_label: Features
 ---

 This is a link to [another document.](doc3.md)